 - What permits will be required and how to obtain permits (treatment using Cydectin require a permit from the APVMA);

 If you have experience in treating wombats for mange and wish to apply for a permit to use the pole and scoop method, please downland the following application form:

 Community groups or individuals actively involved in caring for wombats affected by mange may be eligible for the reimbursement of costs associated with the treatment of mange (up to a total of $3,000).

 Reimbursements will be considered for eligible recipients for costs incurred from 13 March 2017.

-Applicants are also advised that they are required to retain their receipts for a period of two years.
+Applicants are required to retain their receipts for a period of two years.

 Other Information Sources